williamumboh/comp30026-2025/tm-closure.md

 1. Compute the initial configurations of $M_1$ and $M_2$ on $w$
 2. While neither of the current configuration of $M_1$ and $M_2$ has
     halted:
+    - Compute the next configuration of $M_1$ by applying its transition function to its current configuration
-    - Compute the next configurations of $M_1$ and $M_2$ by applying their respective transition functions to their current configurations
+    - Compute the next configuration of $M_2$ by applying its transition function to its current configuration
 3. Accept when $M_1$ accepts or $M_2$ rejects
 4. Reject when $M_1$ rejects or $M_2$ accepts